ved35/Blog-app/README.md

 ## 🎯 Project Overview

-**Ved's Blog** is a comprehensive blogging platform that enables users to create, manage, and interact with blog posts.
+**Parth's Blog** is a comprehensive blogging platform that enables users to create, manage, and interact with blog posts.
 The application features a modern UI with dark/light theme support, real-time content management, and robust user authentication.

 ### ✨ Key Features